x4nth055/gender-recognition-by-voice/README.md

       Result: male
       Probabilities:     Male: 96.36%    Female: 3.64%

+  There are some audio samples in [test-samples](test-samples) folder for you to test with, it is grabbed from [LibriSpeech dataset](http://www.openslr.org/12).
 - To make inference on your voice instead, you need to:

       python test.py